madiator/smarter.github.io/_posts/2021-01-23-choose-rationality.markdown

 Our brain is designed to conserve as much energy as possible --- thinking through such problems consumes valuable energy.
 This mechanism of conserving energy worked out well, evolutionarily speaking.
 But clearly, this starts to become a handicap when we want to use our full mental faculty to apply logic or reason.

 In [Thinking, Fast and Slow](https://amzn.to/39f7qKx), Kahneman describes two modes of thinking --- System 1 and System 2.
-System 1 is the rapid fire thinking which presents solutions immediately (e.g. what is the color of the sky?, is that a dangerous sound? etc.) and uses very little energy.
-System 2 is the effortful slower mode of thinking (e.g. please multiply 345 by 22 etc.) and it uses lot more energy.
+System 1 is the rapid fire thinking system which comes up with solutions immediately (e.g. what is the color of the sky?, is that a dangerous sound? etc.).
+System 2 is the effortful slower mode of thinking (e.g. please multiply 345 by 22 etc.).
 It is what does logic.
 It is what reasons.

+More importantly, system 1 consumes very little energy, but system 2 needs a lot more.

 System 1 is essential to take the burden out of everyday life.
 It helps you think as you walk, and talk as you drive.
 But it has many biases as well.
 And it hijacks system 2 thinking and interjects the answers.

+So herein lies the problem: we naturally tend to minimize the cognitive effort and utilize system 1 and accept the biased and incorrect answers that it presents, leading us to become irrational.

 Therefore, to become rational, use system 2 (it's a good start but not enough).
 To use system 2, learn how and when your system 1 hijacks system 2.
 To learn how and when this happens, you have to learn to see how you think.
-And that leads us to metacognition.
-And that's for a different day!
+You have to learn about cognitive biases and reflect back and figure out which cognitive bias you are falling for.
+You can learn and utilize better mental models to help system 1 be wrong less often.

+And all of this is not easy, but it is worthy pursuit.

 <!--
 ## Benefits of rationality